Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Identify Target Users

 Identify your customers to inform features: Skiers require waterproof and grip-flexible dimensions on the slip, whereas hunters care about silent and low profile heating to prevent scaring of animals.
+For brands focused on heated apparel for winter sports, this user segmentation is especially important when defining product performance.
 The motorcyclists need the use of vibration resistant batteries to have their bikes on the road, and employees in cold storage require puncture proof materials to endure daily abuse.
 On a European ski brand ODM, we targeted urban commuters as well, and integrated touchscreen fingertips such that the phone could be used without taking gloves off, user feedback would dictate range of specifications such as heat zone or insulation level.

 Product Category Selection

 Choose jackets to stay warm in the core, vests to wear over, gloves to be dextrous, or socks to concentrate on feet.
+Brands prioritizing torso warmth and broad commercial demand often begin with custom heated jacket solutions before expanding into other categories.
 They all have their own peculiar difficulties’ jackets may require multi-zone heating, socks thin batteries.
 On the case of a hunting line we opted on the vests instead of the full jackets to minimize the size under the camo so that the manufacturer of the custom heated apparel could then modify the patterns in response.

 Feature Prioritization

 Rank necessities such as adjustable temperatures (3-5 options), remote controllers or app connectivity should be compared with non-necessities such as LED displays.
+If smart functionality is part of the product roadmap, an app-controlled heating system should be planned from the beginning instead of added later.
 Battery life tends to be on the list first, target is 4-8 hours.
 Another aspect that we put before fancy apps in a worker-oriented development is overheat protection, to ensure safety regulations are considered.

 Competitive Benchmarking